matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

   we cannot compute the `event_id` when using the send endpoint when the future has not yet resolved.

-So the response will include a custom `future_id` but no `event_id`, if the request was sent with the `future_timeout` and or `future_group_id` parameters.
+So the response will include a custom `future_id` but no `event_id`, if the request was sent with the `future_timeout` parameter.
 A request without query parameters would get a response with an `event_id` (as before).

-As a result the return type would change to:
+As a result the return type changes to:

 ```jsonc
 {